metabase/metabase/docs/users-guide/expressions-list.md

 # List of expressions

-For an intro to expressions, check out [Writing expressions in the notebook editor][expressions].
+For an introduction to expressions, check out [Writing expressions in the notebook editor][expressions].

 - [Aggregations](#aggregations)
   - [Average](#average)